 ChatGPT has faced a lot of criticism in the realms of education for its use as a tool for cheating.
 But look past the bad press and the unethical use cases, and the chatbot is actually an incredibly useful learning tool that students can use to enhance their studies - in a completely ethical way.

-With that in mind, we've put together this list of six ways students can use ChatGPT to support their learning and academic endeavors.
+With that in mind, we've put together this list of seven ways students can use ChatGPT to support their learning and academic endeavors.

 Let's dive right in!